STAMP-project/test-runner/README.md

 In the same way, you can have the covered results per test method using `runCoveredTestResultPerTestMethods()` API of `EntryPoint` class.

+#### Online covered results per test method

+In the same way, you can have the covered results per test method using `runOnlineCoveredTestResultPerTestMethods()` API of `EntryPoint` class.

+Note that, in this case, all covered classes will be instrumented and recorded by default, or according to the jacoco parameters `includes` and `excludes` available through `EntryPoint.jacocoAgentIncludes` and `EntryPoint.jacocoAgentExcludes` respectively.

 ##### Output

 The output of all `runCoveredTestResultPerTestMethods()` API is a [`eu.stamp_project.testrunner.listener.CoveredTestResultPerTestMethod`](https://github.com/STAMP-project/testrunner/blob/master/src/main/java/eu/stamp_project/testrunner/listener/CoveragePerTestMethod.java#L13).